-In May this year, Meath man Sean Fitzsimmons was fined €100 by Westport District Court.
+In May of 2016, Meath man Sean Fitzsimmons was fined €100 by Westport District Court.
 He had been blamed for starting a row in a chipper on Castlebar Street.

 The Gardaí found him engaged in an altercation with a group of locals.
 In court, his solicitor Tom Walsh confirmed that the row was started over the 1996 All-Ireland final.

 While Fitzsimmons was blamed by the court for instigating the row, we argued at the time that Anthony Finnerty could just as easily have been blamed for kick-starting the whole thing.

 Judge Mary Devins chose to fine Fitzsimmons and left it at that.
 The suspicion remained that had Judge Mary Devins been a man called Pat McEnaney he would have singled out one of the locals and handed him the exact same fine as Mr. Fitzsimmons.

 The 1996 All-Ireland final replay is the only match that we know of that has caused fights to break out in chippers nineteen years later.
 Certainly, it's the only two decade old match to provoke a fight that ended up in court.

 It's probably the most famous All-Ireland final of the last twenty-five years.
 Some All-Ireland finals become part of the folk memory while others fade into historical obscurity, being reduced almost to the status of trivia.

 The 1996 All-Ireland final definitely belongs to the first category.
 It copper-fastened Meath's reputation as Gaelic football's answer to Nick Faldo or Steffi Graf and it was the birth of Mayo's current status as the sport's nearly men.
 Their reputation in that regard is a far more modern phenomenon than many realise.
 It's easy to forget now but Mayo were only on a one game losing streak in All-Ireland finals.
 Their 1989 final appearance was their first since '51.